 By default, it uses the postcss-nested plugin under the hood, which uses a Sass-like syntax and is the plugin that powers nesting support in the Tailwind CSS plugin API.

-If you’d rather use postcss-nesting (which is based on the work-in-progress CSS Nesting specification), first install the plugin:
+If you’d rather use postcss-nesting (which is based on the standard CSS Nesting specification), first install the plugin:

 npm install -D postcss-nesting